wikid24/ffxiv_mmd_tools_helper/README.md

 - Update the standard textures to the detailed ones
 - Convert the model MMD Format
 - Add MMD-style physics
-- Animate it it in blender
+- Animate it it in Blender

 All can be done in **minutes**.